How it all started…

 In 2011, Mike was hired to coach the British Columbia Half Pipe and Slope Style Ski Team.
 This was his first high-level coaching role, working with the top athletes from BC.
 Mike progressed along with his athletes in coaching and skiing.
 By 2012, Mike had moved up the coaching ladder and was working with National Development Half Pipe Athletes.
 He and his team would travel the world attending competitions at the world cup level all over North America, Europe, and New Zealand.
 In the summer months, Mike would spend his time on the Blackcomb Glacier working for Momentum Ski Camps as their Terrain Park Designer/Builder and coach.

-Mike was living his dream, travelling the world to ski on some of the best terrain and competition venues imaginable.
+Mike was living his dream, traveling the world to ski on some of the best terrain and competition venues imaginable.
 He had figured out how to ski and survive.
 There was rarely a month that went by where Mike was away from snow or off his skis.

 The fateful day that changed everything…

 On December 16th, 2013 while skiing with his team in Colorado, everything changed.
 Mike was at Keystone Mountain skiing at the A-51 terrain park with his team when he had a severe accident.
 In a ‘scorpion-like’ crash, Mike dislocated and broke his neck, paralyzing himself from the neck down.